Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Examples

-\begin{proof}: We only do the proof of point (2), since the proof of point $(1)$ (which requires to show that $(u,P)$ verifies the assumptions of Theorem \ref{main2}) is very similar and easier.
-We shall show that the pair $(u,P)$ with $P_s=D_su_s$ verifies the assumptions of Theorem \ref{main1}.
-(We recall that $m=d=1$.)
+where $q_H$ and $r_H$ as defined in Section \ref{rosenblatt-and-brownian}. \end{enumerate} } \end{proposition} \textit{Proof.} We only do the proof of point (2), since the proof of point $(1)$ (which requires to show that $(u,P)$ with $P_s:=D_su_s$ verifies the assumptions of Theorem \ref{main1}) is very similar and easier.
+Before going into the details, let us explain the main steps we are going to follow: \begin{itemize} \item in the first step, we show that $u$ and $P$ are $\beta'$-H\"older continuous for some $\beta'>\frac{1}{2}>1-H$; \item in the second step, we provide a suitable decomposition of $L_{s,t}L_{x,y}$.
+We recall that $L_{s,t}$ is defined as \item finally, in the remaining steps, we analyze each term of the previous decomposition and show that the stuctural condition (\ref{pseudo}) is verified, i.e, for all $0\leq s\leq t\leq T$ and all $0\leq x\leq y\leq T$,